bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 === "Reference"

-    This is performed by a System Owner to create a new runtime group.
+    This is performed by a System Admin to create a new runtime group.

     - **API** `PUT /organizations/{org}/runtime-groups`